European labour law: History

 (c) social security and social protection of workers;

 (d) protection of workers where their employment contract is terminated;

 (e) the information and consultation of workers;

 (f) representation and collective defence of the interests of workers and employers, including co-determination, subject to paragraph 5;

 (g) conditions of employment for third-country nationals legally residing in Union territory;

 (h) the integration of persons excluded from the labour market, without prejudice to Article 166;

 (i) equality between men and women with regard to labour market opportunities and treatment at work;

 (j) the combating of social exclusion;

 (k) the modernisation of social protection systems without prejudice to point (c).

 The objectives draw, according to TFEU article 151, inspiration from a number of other treaties and sources, which in turn draw inspiration from the International Labour Organization and the Versailles Treaty.

 Labour and human rights

-A first group of Directives create a range of individual rights in EU employment relationships.
+A first group of Directives created a range of individual rights in EU employment relationships.
+An early EEC Regulation applied specifically to social legislation affecting employment in the road transport sector.
 The objective of transnational regulation is to progressively raise the minimum floor in line with economic development.